Arcade-With-Us/Google-Cloud-Labs/AppSheet to Google Chat using Webhooks from Automation Bots/ArcadeWithUs.md

 > ✅ **NOTE:** *Watch Full Video to get Full Scores on Check My Progress.*

-1. Enter the following link into a new tab of your browser:[click](https://www.appsheet.com/Template/AppDef?appName=Lab8-InventoryManager-3856613&copy=1)
+1. Enter the following link into a new tab of your browser: [click](https://www.appsheet.com/Template/AppDef?appName=Lab8-InventoryManager-3856613&copy=1)

 2. Once loaded, you will make a copy of the sample Inventory Manager app to your lab AppSheet account.